 Just in case you were wondering, second place for the highest amount paid at a coin auction isn’t even close to what was paid for the 1933 Saint-Gaudens gold coin.
-In fact, there’s about a 3 million dollar difference.
+There’s about a 3 million dollar difference.

-There were many many types of gold coins produced, but it would be nearly impossible to list them all in detail.
+There were many many types of gold coins produced, but it would be nearly impossible to list them all in detail here.

 - Liberty Head one dollar coins

 - Indian princess head three dollar coins